Kao language: History and spread

 The Kao language is spoken by the Kao people.
-The opening of cultural influences brought by immigrants gave birth to acculturation and inculturation in accordance with values that are considered noble by society.
+The openness to cultural influences brought by immigrants to their region gave rise to acculturation and inculturation in accordance with values considered good by society.
+This also has an impact on the decreasing level of use of the Kao language.

-Currently, the Kao language is being displaced by Ternate Malay.
+Currently, the Kao language is being displaced by Ternate Malay, a local Malay-based creole.
 However, a preservation effort is still carried out by performing arts.
 For example, the Gala Kao which is carried out by playing Kao-language rhymes.
-Even though it is no longer used in daily life, the people of Kao still recognize that this language is their native language.
+Even though it is rarely used in general in everyday life, the Kao people still acknowledge that this language is their native language.

-The current distribution of the Kao language is in the interior of North Halmahera, the mouth of the Kao River, and the Kao capital area (Kao District).
+The current distribution of the Kao language is in the interior of North Halmahera, the mouth of the Kao River, and the Kao capital area (Kao district).

 Language speakers

 Judging from the speakers, it is believed that the older the speakers of a language, the more fluent they are.